dcassells/Project-Euler/README.md

 # Project Euler
-Solutions to Project Euler problems, found at https://projecteuler.net
+Solutions to Project Euler problems - the problems can be found at https://projecteuler.net